Kami-don/Kami-don/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on moble development.
+- 🌱 I’m currently learning about Flutter.
+- 👯 I’m looking to collaborate on lots of customers.
+- 🤔 I’m looking for help with Flutter.

 <!--
 **Kami-don/Kami-don** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.